I have loved smoked ham ever since I was a young boy.

 Growing up my family was huge on a smoked ham at Christmas time.

-We would always have a gigantic ham centrepiece at the Christmas table that would lead into leftover ham sandwiches for weeks on end.
+We would always have a gigantic ham centrepiece at the Christmas table.
+That would lead into leftover ham sandwiches for weeks on end (yum!!)

 For those of you who have never cured a ham before this recipe will also serve as a guide on how to cure a ham, you will be surprised at how easy it is.

 12 hours of hot smoking is a long one!
 You need something that can stand up to the test & hold the temperature for this duration!!

-This guide includes four different techniques, each offering a different layer of flavour to the ham.
+This guide includes two different techniques, each offering a different layer of flavour to the ham.